HashTucE/MediscreenApp/README.md

 1. Install [Nexus](https://help.sonatype.com/repomanager3/installation-and-upgrades/installation-methods).
 I recommend you to install it with [his](https://hub.docker.com/r/sonatype/nexus3/) Docker image.
-2. Keep in mind that on your local machine the port 8081 will be used with Patient so when installing Nexus, bind the port like this 8084:8081.
+2. Keep in mind that on your local machine the port 8081 will be used with patient so when installing Nexus, bind the port like this 8084:8081.
 Once installed and ran, click on the port as you can see below or go to http://localhost:8084 to be redirected to the Nexus interface user :
 <p align="center">
   <img src=https://user-images.githubusercontent.com/95872501/224268285-bc76f6de-5481-49a2-b50c-66041ea6a6f6.png>
 </p>